pentney/disjoint_forest/README.md

 # DisjointForest

-A C++ implementation of a disjoint-set data structure (also known as union-find) using the disjoint forest representation with path compression and union by rank optimizations.
+A C++ implementation of a disjoint-set data structure (also known as union-find) using the disjoint forest representation with path compression and union by rank optimizations, with Python bindings included as well.
 This is intended to fill a void in too many existing standard libraries, which don't include a proper implementation of this despite its utility in many applications.

 ## Features